vsterev/images-api/Readme.md

 Rest API that organizes work with photos.
 It has the following main functionalities:

-1. uploading photos, during this process is created a thumbnail, the longitude and latitude coordinates of the photo are recognized from EXIP parameters
+1. uploading photos, during this process is created a thumbnail, the longitude and latitude GPS coordinates of the photo are recognized from meta EXIF information parameters
 2. search by specified criteria with the option to download all photos in a zip file or to receive only the paths to them
 3. delete photo, the path to it is received as a response from the search method